Make sure you stand out from the crowd with an All-Star LinkedIn profile. Here, we'll show you how.

 Aside from the changes to the content on your LinkedIn profile, there are some adjustments to the settings which can also help you stand out from the crowd.

 Firstly, claim your LinkedIn custom URL.
-When on your profile you will see a section called “Edit public profile & URL,” this link will take you to your public profile settings where you can edit your URL.
+When on your profile you will see a section called “Edit public profile & URL,” this link will take you to your public profile settings where you can edit your URL and create an address that is simple and memorable.

 Changing your LinkedIn profile URL makes you easy to identify, appears more professional and is more shareable than a URL with random numbers.
 You may have to try out several variations before you find one that isn’t being used already:

-On the same page, make sure you select the option to ‘Make my public profile visible to everyone’, otherwise, people you attempt to connect with won’t be able to see any of the content on your profile.
+On the same section you control the visibility of your profile, and of particular elements of your profie.Ma ke sure you select the option to ‘Make my public profile visible to everyone’, otherwise, people you attempt to connect with won’t be able to see any of the content on your profile.

 Once you’ve tweaked your LinkedIn profile to near-perfection, make sure you revisit it regularly and refresh or update your information as necessary.
 A profile with out-of-date information could discourage people from connecting with you.